ipc

 Redis system bus

-If configured all processes subscribe to it and listen for system messages.
+If configured all processes on all connected hosts subscribe to it and listen for system messages.
 Websockets in the API server also use the system bus to send broadcasts between multiple api instances.

 queue-system=redis://